PeopleMakeCulture/Fullstack-Notes/FS-Intro-to-Git.md

 1. Git Commands

-	- git init 				// Creates a repository
+	- `git init` 				// Creates a repository
-	- git clone <\path>		// First time pull to get a copy for your local workspace
+	- `git clone <path>`		// First time pull to get a copy for your local workspace
-	- git pull				// Fetches from and merges to another repository or a local branch
+	- `git pull`				// Fetches from and merges to another repository or a local branch
-	- git commit
+	- `git commit`
-	- git push				// Updatez remote refs along with associated objects
+	- `git push`				// Updatez remote refs along with associated objects
-	- git remote				// ? what does this command do?
+	- `git remote`				// ? what does this command do?
-	- git config
+	- `git config`
-	- git mv				// moves
+	- `git mv`				// moves
-	- git add
+	- `git add`
 			-a 				// adds everything, including in parent directories
 			*				// adds everything in present working directory and below
 	- `git reset <commit>`
 			- hard
 			--soft			// [ex: `git reset --soft head~1`]
-	- git checkout			// allows you to switch between branches ; moves where the head points
+	- `git checkou`t			// allows you to switch between branches ; moves where the head points
 		- moving up
 			- ^	moves up one
 			- ^^  moves up two
 			- `~<num>` moves up num branches
-	- git checkout -b [newBranchName] //creates new branch and switches to it
+	- `git checkout -b [newBranchName]` //creates new branch and switches to it
-	- git fetch 			// Download objects and refs from another repository
+	- `git fetch` 			// Download objects and refs from another repository
-	- git Branch 			// List, create, move around rbances -d 				// Deletes a local branch
+	- `git branch` 			// List, create, move around rbances -d 				// Deletes a local branch